 Handing out a merit raises on the fly, however, does not have the same effect as if there is a well-planned program tied to certain performance measures, says Laura Kerekes, chief knowledge officer at Think HR, a human resources consulting company.

 If merit raises are done well, it’s an effective tool for retention of your best employees, stimulates productivity in others and makes for good performance management.

 Who Should Get a Merit Raise?

 In order for businesses to determine who should get an extra financial incentive, they have to first compose the goals of the firm regarding bonuses and merit raises.

-After a department creates a plan, it needs to communicate to communicate to employees exactly what they will need to do to earn a merit raise, or even a bonus.
-There needs to be some flexibility in the program, but not so much that a employee who thinks they have earned a merit raise dow nor receive one.
+After a department creates a plan, it needs to communicate to employees exactly what they will need to do to earn a merit raise, or even a bonus.
+There needs to be some flexibility in the program, but not so much that an employee who thinks they have earned a merit raise does not receive one.
 This will result in company policy having a negative effect on employee morale.

 This is especially important when working to retain high-performing employees.
 Sometimes the market moves so quickly that it is important to give out a raise several times a year, especially if an employee is being enticed by a competitor.

 While normally there is a standard rate for a merit increase in any given year, businesses always can give more or less, usually depending on what they can afford to give, or how much a particular employee already earns in benefits, such as health insurance, or vacation days.